Lypeix/Lypeix/README.md

 ## Hi there 👋

-I see electricity and rocks as the magic system of this world, in the same way that what we consider as "supernatural" would be seen as magic in another
+I see electricity and rocks as the magic system of this world, in the same way that what we consider "supernatural" would be seen as magic in another

 I am a Python backend developer building tested APIs with FastAPI, PostgreSQL and Docker, driven by a desire to see just how far this magic can go.